HizkiFW-Archive/tldr/pages/linux/grep.md

 # grep

-> Utility to search text for a regex pattern
+> Utility to search text for a regex pattern.

 - Search for a pattern in a file: